 - A lighting plot: a scale drawing of the stage and set as seen from above showing the planned layout of each lighting fixture to be used

 - A vertical section plot: a cross-section of the stage and set drawn to scale showing the vertical sightlines and the height and position of each instrument

 - An instrument schedule: a chart that lists each lighting instrument separately along with the details of its type, wattage, purpose, filter color, the dimmer it will be plugged into and the ciruit that will control it

 - A cue sheet: a complete list of the various lighting effects the designer has planned for the show and when they occur.

 The lighting designer will meet with the director and the design team (set, costume, and sound designers), to discuss the details of the set and the director's interpretation of the play.
 The set, costume and lighting designers also meet and work together to ensure the creation of a unified look and feel for the production.
 A lively exchange of initial ideas and first impressions helps clarify the steps that each person needs to take in this intensely collaborative process.

 Once the show opens, the designer's work is essentially complete.
 Now it's normally the job of the stage manager and light crew to make sure that every aspect of the production runs just as the designer intended, time after time, until the production closes.

-The Master Electrician is responsible for taking the lighting plot and making sure that all lighting units on the plot are hung in the correct locations and actually work.
+The Master Electrician is responsible for taking the Lighting Designer's lighting plot and making sure that all lighting units on the plot are hung in the correct locations and actually work.
 Coordinating the numbers of lights and circuits and allocating cabling, gels, and other accessories are the most important aspects of this role.
 In many theatres, the lighting designer often ends up sharing many of the typical ME roles, so the job gets done by both.